DaleMargel/Web-Survey/Platform/Build.md

 - [Deno](https://deno.land/), the successor to Node, uses ESM modules and accepts TypeScript so no transpiling or bundling is needed.

 - [Unpkg](https://unpkg.com/) publishes all NPM (CJS) files as (ESM).
-They are all available online and ready to go.
+They are all available on line and ready to go.
 No transpiler needed.

 - React injects JSX into javascript through a transpiler.
 JSX was originally adopted because no equivalent templating existed in javascript.
 Now it does: tagged template literals can replace JSX, resulting in smaller, faster code with no need for transpiling.